holepunchto/key-collection/README.md

   })

   swarm.join(keyColl.discoveryKey, { client: true, server: false })
-  console.log(await keyColl.toMap()) // will print an empty map the first time it runs }
+  console.log(await keyColl.toMap()) // Note: will print an empty map the first time it runs, because it hasn't synced with the server yet
+}

 main()